michaelsayala/splunk-boss-soc/investigating-ransomeware/README.md

 **Sourcetypes:**
 - Winregistry

-By searching `“index=botsv1 sourcetype=winregistry friendlyname”`, we can use the “friendlyname” keyword given in the article.
+By searching "index=botsv1 sourcetype=winregistry friendlyname", we can utilize the "friendlyname" keyword provided in the article.

 ![image5](https://github.com/michaelsayala/splunk-boss-soc/assets/110712766/045b15cd-0c3c-410f-b890-2332d1e9a66c)

-- Expand the raw logs to see the full details of the logs as well as the different fields.
-By doing this you can look for fields that you can use to filter much more specific events related to this USB.
+- Expand the raw logs to view the complete details of the logs, including different fields.
+This allows you to identify fields that can be used to filter more specific events related to this USB.

 ![image6](https://github.com/michaelsayala/splunk-boss-soc/assets/110712766/b85f85e7-8b0e-4573-84f7-ff89aae60316)

-- Based on the search filter we have gathered, I built an optimized and specific search query to find the USB key name:
+- Based on the search filter we have gathered, I have constructed an optimized and specific search query to find the USB key name:

     ```
     (index=botsv1 sourcetype=winregistry object=friendlyname object_category=registry dest=we8105desk event_status="(0)The operation completed successfully.")